ming-li-314/biosignal-activity/README.md

 The 14 biosignals are:
 * ECG:dry, ECG:gel, EDA:dry, EDA:gel, EMG:Left Bicep, TEMP:temp, PPG:Left index finger, PPG:Left Wrist, ACC_e4:z, ACC_e4:x, ACC_e4:y, ACC_chest:x, ACC_chest:y, ACC_chest:z

 The problem can be viewed as time series classification problem, which has been extensively studied in the literature (see https://www.aeon-toolkit.org/en/stable/index.html).
 There are many different methods to do time series classification.
-For our problem of human activity recognition from biosignal time series, we focus on the Feature Based approach and the Convolution-Neural-Network Based approach.
+For our problem of human activity recognition from biosignal time series, we focus on the

+* Feature Based approach,
+* Convolution-Neural-Network Based approach.